 How it Began

-As part of a deep healing process and initiation into the Divine Feminine energy, I was called to a pilgrimage in France in 2015.
+As part of a deep healing process and continuing exploration of the Divine Feminine energy, I was called to a pilgrimage in France in 2015.
 I walked about 500km, covering an area that is part of the Le Puy – Santiago Chemin de St. Jacques (GR 65).

 That first pilgrimage was done alone and without a plan.
 Every day I woke up, walked and slept where I ended up.
 I had very little money and no proper hiking gear; when it got hot, I cut my pant legs off to make shorts and cut the sleeves off my shirts.
 Every morning I woke up filled with a joy I couldn’t contain, itching to get back out on the trail again.
 Every moment of every day was vibrating with possibility and bliss.
 I was constantly encouraged by my spiritual team to surrender more deeply to the experience, to regain a sense of trust in life I had long felt disconnected from.